-Successful completion of a noncollegiate-sponsored instructional writing course or program that has been evaluated by either the New York State Board of Regents National College Credit Recommendation Service (formerly National PONSI) or the American Council on Education Center for Adult Learning and Educational Credentials (ACE CREDIT), and contains a recommendation of at least 3 semester-hour credits for the course; this course must contain an actual assessment of the student's competence in expository writing in English.
+Successful completion of a noncollegiatesponsored instructional writing course or program that has been evaluated by either the NYS Board of Regents National Program on Non-collegiate Sponsored Instruction (National PONSI) or the American Council on Education Center for Adult Learning and Educational Credentials (ACE CREDIT), and contains a recommendation of at least three semester-hour credits for the course; this course must contain an actual assessment of the student's competence in expository writing in English.

-A maximum of two semester courses or three quarter courses of credit in English composition/freshman English courses will apply toward degree requirements.
-Courses or examinations used to fulfill the written English requirement may not be used to satisfy the humanities requirement.
+A maximum of two 3-4 credit hour courses or three quarter-credit courses in English composition/ freshman English courses will apply toward degree requirements.
+Courses or examinations used to fulfill the written English requirement may not be used to satisfy the Humanities requirement.